-Use of the most recent form provided by the board of examiners is mandatory.
+Use of the most recent form provided by the Board of Examiners is mandatory.
 The thesis plan needs approval of the Board of Examiners before the thesis work can start.
-If there is a confidentiality agreement, the Board of Examiners must confirm that this will not interfere with the assessment.
+In principle there should be no confidentiality agreement covering the thesis or thesis work, and any confidentiality agreement that might be there in very exceptional circumstances, is subject to approval by the legal department, the program director and the Board of Examiners, and must be signed by an authorized person.